lupyuen/lupyuen.github.io/src/tsen.md

 ## For Windows: Change COM5 to the BL602 / BL604 Serial Port
 cargo run flash pinedio_lorawan.bin --port COM5
 ```

+(For WSL: Do this under plain old Windows, not WSL, because blflash needs to access the COM port)

 [More details on flashing firmware](https://lupyuen.github.io/articles/flash#flash-the-firmware)